ejoko/Unix-Assignment/README.md

 Here is a brief description of what my code does
-1. The SNP_ID and SNP data for the maize group (ZMMLR, ZMMIL, ZMMMR ) in the third column were pattern selected and columns 4 through 986 were extracted with headers.
+1. The SNP_ID and SNP data for the maize group (ZMMLR, ZMMIL, ZMMMR ) in the third column were pattern-selected and columns 4 through 986 were extracted with headers.
 2. The data is transposed to convert rows into columns.
 3. The contents of ``` transposed_maize_ genotypes.txt```   were sorted based on SNP_ID.
 4. The files ```snp_position_sorted.txt``` and ```Maize_sorted.txt``` are joined together.
 5. SNPs with unknown and multiple positions in the genome were extracted from the joint file.
-A header specifying SNP_ID , Chromosome, Position and Genotype Data was added.
+A header specifying SNP_ID, Chromosome, Position and Genotype Data was added.
-6. A for loop is applied to seperate the data according to chromosome, and sorted based on increasing and decreasing positions on the third column.
+6. A for loop is applied to separate the data according to chromosome and sorted based on increasing and decreasing positions on the third column.
 A header is included to specify SNP_ID, Chromosome, Position and Genotype all within the data file.
 For the files with decreasing positions, missing data encoded by ? is replaced by - within the for loop command.
+7. A total of 20 files with SNPs were created for increasing and decreasing positions, 1 file with unknown positions and 1 file with multiple positions.

 # Data Processing